-A manufacturer is responsible for the classification of their product.
-However, in certain situations it may be difficult to determine if a product qualifies as a medical device, and if so which class it falls under.
-In this case you may seek advice from the HPRA.
+Manufacturers are responsible for the correct qualification and classification of their products.
+However, in certain situations it may be difficult to determine if a product qualifies as a medical device, and if so, which class it falls under.
+In this case, you may seek advice from the HPRA.
 Classification requests may be referred to the HPRA’s Borderline Products Committee, which meets once a month, or externally to our wider European network.

 Guidance on classification is available here:

-For further information on the classification of medical devices please see the following links:
+For further information on the classification of medical devices or IVDs, please see the following links:

-If you would like to know more information on classification of medical devices please contact the Human Products Authorisation and Registration Department at email@example.com.
+If you would like to know more information on classification of medical devices and/or IVDs please email firstname.lastname@example.org.